 Now you can finally get to writing!

 A few things to consider:

 - Blog posts should be 1,000+ words to get the most Google juice.

 - Use headers, subheads, and bullets to break up your content to make it easier to read.

-- Make sure you use your target keyword or phrase in at least one header…and I’d recommend three to five times in the copy.
+- Make sure you use your target keyword or phrase in at least one header…and I’d recommend once for every 100 words or so.

-- Include approximately one link for every 100 words.
-One of those links should be to something on your site and the others to external websites.
+- Include approximately one link for every 200 words.
+Some of those links should be to something on your site and the others to external websites.
 Be strategic about the external links.
 If, say you want to build a relationship to an industry trade publication, link to them!

 - Provide a call-to-action, which can very easily be an invitation for comments, a subscription to the blog, a download of a piece of content, a demo of your product, or a free trial.